jaekookang/p2fa_py3/README.md

 Forced alignment helps to align linguistic units (e.g., phoneme or words) with the corresponding sound file.
 All you need is to have a sound file with a transcription file.
-The output will be .TextGrid file with time-aligned phone and word tiers.
+The output will be .TextGrid file with time-aligned phone, word and optionally state-level tiers.

-This was tested on macOS Sierra and Arch Linux.
+This was tested on macOS Catalina and Arch Linux.

 ## Install HTK
 First, you need to download HTK source code (http://htk.eng.cam.ac.uk/).